 2. Material Defects

-If a builder or contractor uses inadequate or damaged building materials to erect a structural, then it can lead to a material defect.
-Because these materials may be used before anyone is aware of a deficiency, fixing it is costly and time-consuming.
-Negligence can be applied to this as well.
+If a builder or general contractor uses inadequate or damaged building materials to erect a structural, then it can lead to a material defect.

 3. Workmanship Defects